 In 1912, Bishop Maes appointed Reverend James J. Taaffe the first resident pastor of Williamstown, who assumed charge of the parish on Ascension Thursday, May 16, 1912.
-Father Taaffe immediately turned his attention to the embellishment of the interior of the little church.
+Father Taaffe immediately turned his attention to the embellishment of the interior of the little church on Main Street.

 St John Mission